Romney says Trump is 'guilty of an appalling abuse of public trust' in emotional floor speech

 "I take an oath before God as enormously consequential.
 I knew from the outset that being tasked with judging the President -- the leader of my own party -- would be the most difficult decision I have ever faced.
 I was not wrong," he said.

-House Republicans were united in rejecting the impeachment articles in the House, and one by one, Senate Republicans have lined up in floor speeches ahead of the final vote on Wednesday to indicate they will vote to acquit.
+House Republicans were united in rejecting the impeachment articles in the House and the GOP-led Senate voted to acquit Trump on Wednesday.

 Romney had been careful not to show his hand during the trial on how he ultimately planned to vote.
 He did, however, cross party lines last week to vote in favor of the unsuccessful attempt to allow additional witnesses to testify.

-Note: This story has been updated to reflect Wednesday's votes to acquit Trump.